rafaelcalcada/rvx/CONTRIBUTING.md

 - **Making a pull request**

-  Help improve RISC-V Steel by opening a pull request.
+  Help improve RVX by opening a pull request.
 All contributions are welcome!

 ## How to make a good pull request?